-Using post it notes for reading comprehension in the upper elementary classroom is such a simple, yet powerful teaching strategy.
+Using post it notes for reading comprehension in the elementary classroom is such a simple, yet powerful teaching strategy.

 These simple, yet powerful instructional techniques are divided into before reading, during reading, and after reading strategies.